Salwan-Mohamed/network_automation_awx/README.md

    - Use the `switches_legacy_ssh.ini` inventory which specifically enables legacy key exchange algorithms
    - Use with the `test_legacy_ssh.yml` playbook for best results

+3. **SSH Host Key Algorithm Errors**
+   - Errors like: `no matching host key type found.
+Their offer: ssh-rsa`
+   - Use the `switches_full_compatibility.ini` inventory which enables the ssh-rsa host key algorithm
+   - This inventory includes ALL needed SSH compatibility options

+4. **Complete SSH Compatibility Solution**
+   - The `switches_full_compatibility.ini` inventory includes ALL required SSH compatibility options
+   - It matches the working parameters from your Ansible core setup
+   - This is the RECOMMENDED inventory file to use

-3. **SSH connection failures**
+5. **SSH connection failures**
    - Verify IP addresses are correct
    - Confirm credentials are accurate
    - Check that SSH is enabled on the devices
    - Test network connectivity from AWX server to switches
-   - For older devices, you may need to adjust the `ansible_ssh_common_args` to include compatible encryption options

-4. **Command syntax errors**
+6. **Command syntax errors**
    - Aruba command syntax can vary by model and OS version
    - The test playbooks can help identify the correct syntax
    - Review the output logs for specific error messages

-5. **Permission issues**
-   - Ensure the user has sufficient privileges on the devices
-   - Try enabling privileged mode explicitly with `ansible_become=yes`

 ## SSH Compatibility Notes

-Older Aruba switches often use legacy SSH implementations with limited cipher and key exchange algorithm support.
+Older Aruba switches often use legacy SSH implementations with limited algorithm support.
 Common issues include:

 1. **Key Exchange (KEX) Algorithms**: Older devices might only support `diffie-hellman-group14-sha1` or `diffie-hellman-group1-sha1`
+2. **Host Key Algorithms**: May only offer `ssh-rsa` which is considered legacy/insecure by modern SSH clients
+3. **Public Key Algorithms**: May require `ssh-rsa` to be explicitly enabled
-2. **Cipher Algorithms**: May only support older ciphers like `aes128-cbc`, `3des-cbc`, etc.
+4. **Cipher Algorithms**: May only support older ciphers like `aes128-cbc`, `3des-cbc`, etc.
-3. **HMAC Algorithms**: May require older HMAC algorithms

-The `switches_legacy_ssh.ini` inventory is configured to handle these compatibility issues.
+The `switches_full_compatibility.ini` inventory includes settings to handle all of these issues.

 ## Requirements